 Morrill - Lyman is a very small town located in the state of Nebraska.
 With a population of 2,200 people and just one neighborhood, Morrill - Lyman is the 110th largest community in Nebraska.
-Morrill - Lyman has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Morrill - Lyman was built prior to World War II, making it one of the older and more historic towns in the country.

 You will also find that a lot of people in Morrill - Lyman work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.